saheerb/ci-test/docs/index.md

 The most common issue with Juno is broken PDU ports.
 The ports get stuck in ON mode so the board never reboots and can thus not interrupt the boot loader.
 Another common issue is "Failed to erase old recovery image" which is generally an issue with the SD card.
 It is solved as follows:

-1. Take brand new SD card and a root/sudo user on your SD reader capable *nix device
+1. Take brand new SD card
+1. Use a root/sudo user to run following commands on your SD reader capable *nix device
-1. Run "parted /dev/&lt;diskID>
+1. Run `parted /dev/DISK_ID`
 1. mklabel msdos
 1. mkpart
     1. primary
     1. fat16
     1. 1M
     1. 2G
 1. exit parted
-1. mkfs.fat16 /dev/&lt;diskID> -n JUNO&lt;details>
+1. `mkfs.fat16 /dev/DISK_ID -n JUNO<details>`
-1. Download the recovery image from a health check 1.Unpack and copy contents to SD card.
+1. Download the recovery image from a health check
+1. Unpack and copy contents to SD card.
 1. Put a new card in a Juno device and run a health check.
-It might have umount issues on the first try.
+It might have `umount` issues on the first try.
 If so, try again.

 ## MPS2